lancepants/notes/interview.rst

     __TASK_TRACED - task is being ptraced
     __TASK_STOPPED - sigstop, sigtstp, sigttin, or sigttou received, or any signal received while being debugged

+    "PS" Process States  # 'ps' will read additional fields in the task_struct in order to come up with its own states:
+     R  running or runnable (on run queue)
+     D  uninterruptible sleep (usually IO)
+     S  interruptible sleep (waiting for an event to complete) Z  defunct/zombie, terminated but not reaped by its parent T  stopped, either by a job control signal or because it is being traced (interruptible sleep)

 **Context Switch**: Switch from one runnable task to another.
 Store execution state of a task so that execution can be resumed from the same point at a later time (switch_mm(), switch_to()).
     High cost context switching may include: swapping tasks which do not share memory, dirtying/filling cpu cache for original process once it's swapped back in.
 Or, swapping tasks which do share memory, but new task ends up on a different processor core, such that it doesn't have access to the same cache memory without a NUMA hop, or a trip to main memory